 From “Surprise, Death is not The End” at Links Hall, to “Journey for the Sun” at Actors Gymnasium, along with commissions by The Oscars Committee, Navy Pier, Clayco Foundation, The University of Chicago, Chicago Children’s Theatre, and more, our first year was remarkable.

 This summer, Frank will lead The Cabinet in multiple exploratory and civic adventures.

 He is committed to accomplishing multiple event commissions which include the creation of fantastic worlds, unusual objects and spectacle and ceremonial experiences.
 These commissions help support the mission of Cabinet, and ease the load off of individual funders.
-A unique business model.
+A unique Not for Profit model.

-Firstly, Frank is designing and producing the entrance and processional spectacles for The Shedd Aquarium’s 2018 Gala on June 9th.
+Firstly, Frank is designing and producing the entrance and processional spectacles for The Shedds Aquarium’s 2018 Gala.
 He is employing over 30 artists to create a fantastic and wild journey for the guests of the event.
 Masks, mechanical devices, celebratory procession and more.